alanshaw/node-webpap/README.md

 var webpap = require("webpap")
   , fs = require("fs")

+// Create a photo shoot
 webpap.createShoot("http://localhost/index.html", {/* shoot options */}, function(err, shoot) {

+  // Take a picture
   shoot.take({/* photo options */}, function(err, tmpImgPath) {

     // Move the image from the tmp path to where you want it